 We advise against all but essential travel to all other areas adjacent to these borders not mentioned above.

-In July 2012, there were reports of significant, and possibly violent, demonstrations near mosques in Addis Ababa’s Merkato area.
+In July 2012 and August 2013, there were reports of significant, and possibly violent, demonstrations near mosques in Addis Ababa’s Merkato area.
 Visitors and expatriates should avoid public demonstrations/protests and large crowds.

 Local Laws and Customs